Hungry Happenings

 Halloween is the perfect time to share the good, the bad, and the ugly.

-Usually when one of my recipes is a flop, I hide the evidence.
+Usually, when one of my recipes is a flop, I hide the evidence.
 The food ends up the in trash and the photos are stashed under my proverbial bed, along with all things scary or bad.
 Who really wants to share their failures?

 I know I'm a perfectionist, especially when it comes to my edible crafts.
 So, when I had yet another failed recipe yesterday, I wanted to toss it away, to forget about it.
-But, honestly I thought the concept was great.
+But, honestly, I thought the concept was great.
 The execution failed, and I could have done it over again, as I usually do.
 But after baking all week, I just didn't have it in me to make another 24 cupcakes to do it all over again.

 So, here it is, my cupcake witch hand.
 It isn't frighteningly bad, just not great.
-It's very simple project, that should have turned out fine.
+It's a very simple project, that should have turned out fine.

 I arranged 24 cupcakes into a hand shape.
 I tinted my frosting green, which was my downfall.
-By the time it got to the right shade of witch hand green, it was thin.
+By the time it got to the right shade of witch-hand green, it was thin.
 I piped it over the cupcakes, and it dribbled down the sides of the paper liners, leaving a green sticky mess.
-After a little clean up and re-arrangement of the thumb, I added some Pringles finger nails.
+After a little clean-up and re-arrangement of the thumb, I added some Pringle's fingernails.

-In the end, it does kind of resemble a witch's hand, but I didn't feel it was worthy of it's own tutorial.
+In the end, it does kind of resemble a witch's hand, but I didn't feel it was worthy of its own tutorial.

 Neither did any of these other Halloween failures.